hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 {% hint style="info" %}
 **HotWax Internals**

-Identify new customers by checking the Person table for entries where the roleTypeId is 'CUSTOMER' and where the PartyIdentification record for identification type 'NETSUITE\_CUSTOMER\_ID' is not created.
+Identify new customers by checking the Person table for entries where the roleTypeId is `CUSTOMER` and where the `PartyIdentification` record for identification type `NETSUITE\_CUSTOMER\_ID` is not created.
 {% endhint %}

 **SFTP Location**